+This is the reason why we should contemplate the Lord's coming as a blessed season filled with faith, hope, joy, and peace.
 We should be able to share our faith and tradition with those around us.
 We live in a noisy world, don't we?
-Cell phones, television, radio, emails, text messages, web pages-the stream is unending.
-And not only is it noisy, it is distracting.
-By living the spirit of Advent, we can encounter Jesus, who can transform us.
+Cell phones, television, radio, e-mails, text messages, web pages-the stream seems unending.
+And not only is it noisy, it's distracting.
+By living the spirit of Advent, we can encounter Jesus who can transform us.
 No matter how embedded we are in our sins, if we look to Jesus, forgiveness is possible.
 In turn, we become stronger in our faith as we prepare for God's kingdom on earth as it is in heaven.